Nargis and Sunil Dutt: A Love Story In the House of Heartbreaks

 Those were difficult times.
 Sunil Dutt was depressed.
 Sanjay Dutt was on drugs.
 The youngest Priya was appearing for her tenth standard exams, while supervising her brother in a rehabilitation clinic, and the eldest Namrata was making her foray into college, but was nervous as hell.
 All of them needed an anchor and the anchor was gone.
 But children have an inbuilt defense mechanism and slowly, after a lot of mistakes and determination, the siblings took the reins of life in their hands, well almost….and some happy moments knocked on their door.

 Namrata was married to actor Kumar Gaurav.
 Sunil Dutt found a new direction in his life.
 He came to be recognized as a committed parliamentarian and an inspiring leader.
 Priya Dutt stepped into her father’s footsteps and found a soulmate she wanted to spend the rest of her life with.
 And most importantly, Sanjay Dutt had mended his ways (though some troubles came to haunt him again and again) and his career was soaring.

 Life was almost perfect, but all it needed was a prick to break it all apart.

-On the morning of May 25, 2005, when Sunil Dutt did not wake up at his usual hour, his staff contacted all the children and they rushed to his side instantly.
-Apparently Sunil Dutt had had a slight temperature the previous evening and Priya and her husband Owen had spent the evening at his place, until he had finished his dinner and had retired to bed.
+On the morning of 25 May, 2005, when Sunil Dutt did not wake up at his usual hour, his staff contacted all the children and they rushed to his side instantly.
+Apparently, Sunil Dutt had had a slight temperature the previous evening and Priya and her husband Owen had spent the evening at his place, until he had finished his dinner and had retired to bed.
 Sunil Dutt said he was fatigued because he had spent the entire day clearing his wardrobes and packing his belongings to shift into their new home Imperial Heights the following week.

 Alas, that did not happen.